Car Collector International

 Long-term outlook

-Four anchored facts underwrite the 765LT investment case at the review date.
-(1) Both body styles are factory-limited and the caps were enforced: 765 Coupé + 765 Spider per McLaren Automotive via Wikipedia (fetched 6 July 2026, both figures verbatim).
-Flag Verify against any eventual McLaren Automotive production ledger.
+Four anchored facts underwrite the 765LT investment case.
+(1) Both body styles are factory-limited and the caps were enforced: 765 Coupé + 765 Spider per McLaren Automotive via. against any eventual McLaren Automotive production ledger.
 (2) The 765LT is the fourth and last non-hybrid McLaren Longtail — a defined lineage (F1 GTR Longtail → 675LT → 600LT → 765LT) that closes with this car, ahead of the hybrid Artura and the 2023 750S facelift.
-(3) Public-record values sit materially above launch RRP at review date: fetched BaT Coupé $479,400 Sold 2/7/23 vs c.$358,000 launch; fetched BaT Spider $605,000 Sold 1/31/26 vs c.$388,000 launch.
+(3) Public-record values sit materially above launch RRP: verified BaT Coupé $479,400 Sold 2/7/23 vs c.$358,000 launch; verified BaT Spider $605,000 Sold 1/31/26 vs c.$388,000 launch.
 (4) The Senna-derived engine internals, quad-exit titanium exhaust and 80 kg Longtail weight reduction are all factory-fitted — any 765LT delivers the full package out of the box, meaning grade-out on comparable cars is driven by mileage, options (MSO carbon, Senna brakes, Clubsport pack), colour, service history and body-panel originality rather than by variant selection.
 Best long-term holds: documented, single-owner, sub-3,000-mile Coupé cars with the MSO carbon pack, Senna brakes and full McLaren Qualified Service History; and equivalent low-mile Spider cars in desirable MSO colours.
-Buy on documentation, McLaren Retailer service history and originality of body panels — not on price alone.
-Flag Verify on any specific onward transaction against subsequent Silverstone Auctions / Iconic Auctioneers / Bonhams UK / RM Sotheby's / Collecting Cars direct fetches.
+Buy on documentation, McLaren Retailer service history and originality of body panels — not on price alone. on any specific onward transaction against subsequent Silverstone Auctions / Iconic Auctioneers / Bonhams UK / RM Sotheby's / Collecting Cars direct fetches.

 The standing factory reference for 765LT Coupé and Spider service, warranty, MSO configuration verification and McLaren Qualified Service History — the decisive documentation and service channel for this car.